Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ## **Step 4 - Creating provider and offer**

 Let's recap.
-At this point you need to have the following:
+At this point you need to have the following in the Provider Tools directory:

-* A folder with Provider Tools.
-In that folder:
 * `config.json` with the credentials for authority, action and tokenReceiver accounts;
 * `offer.json` containing the description of the offer;
 * `offer-slot.json` containing the required slots for the offer;
-* A folder with SPCTL.
-In that folder:
-  * `resource.json` which was generated after uploading solution to storage;
+* `resource.json` which was generated in the SPCTL directory after uploading solution to storage and copied to Provider Tools directory.

 ### Create provider and offer

 Now let's put all of this together.

-Run this command:
+Run this command in the Provider Tools directory:

 ```
 ./provider-tools register <offerType> --result ./resource.json